stlab/better-code/chapters/0000 Outline.md

 ##### Structure of the Course
 - Goals [should be positive things, e.g. not “no _________”]
+- **DWA** come back to this

 ##### Conventions used throughout
 ###### Unscalable constructs

+“Fragile?”
+“Dodgy?”
+“inscrutable”
+“inexpressive”

 [This is what we were calling “raw.”
 Unscalable is far from a perfect word.
 “Raw” connotes “unencapsulated” or “exposed” but Sean was also trying to get at a word for the property that causes us to *want* to encapsulate these things,